Density-induced processes in quantum gas mixtures in optical lattices: Off-site interactions

 Consider the interacting part of the full two-particle Hamiltonian for the lowest band and two neighboring lattice sites $\mathrm{L}$ and $\mathrm{R}$

 with $i,j,k,l = \mathrm{L, R}$ and

-The basis functions $w^{\B/\F}_i\ofr$ are the maximally localized Wannier functions that describe a boson/fermion sitting on site $i$ and the interaction strengths are given by $g_\BB = \frac{4\pi \hbar^2}{m_\B} \as$ and $g_\BF = \frac{2 \pi \hbar^2}{m_\mathrm{r}} a_\BF$ with the mass of the bosonic atoms $m_\B\ $ and the reduced mass $m_\mathrm{r}$ of boson and fermion.
+The single-particle basis functions $w^{\B/\F}_i\ofr$ are the maximally localized Wannier functions, describing a boson/fermion sitting on site $i$.
+In general, the Wannier functions can be different for the individual atomic species depending on the atomic masses and detunings.
+The interaction strengths are given by $g_\BB = \frac{4\pi \hbar^2}{m_\B} \as$ and $g_\BF = \frac{2 \pi \hbar^2}{m_\mathrm{r}} a_\BF$ with the mass of the bosonic atoms $m_\B\ $ and the reduced mass $m_\mathrm{r}$ of boson and fermion.
 The interaction potential $V(\mathbf{r}, \mathbf{r'})$ we applied describes the scattering properties using a finite-ranged box potential (see \cite{Luhmann2012}).
 In a lowest-band treatment, this is usually replaced by contact interactions, i.e., a $\delta$-pseudopotential.
 In a multi-orbital framework the latter would lead to mathematical subtleties \cite{Busch1998}.